-Students already accepted into the MDiv or MA(R) program at Lancaster Seminary may make application to transfer from MDiv to MA(R) or MA(R) to MDiv program according to the following guidelines (Note that course schedules may require additional time to complete the degree):
+Students already accepted into the MDiv, MA(R) or MAML program at Lancaster Seminary may make application to transfer from MDiv to MA(R) or MA(R) to MDiv or MDiv to MAML or MAML to MDiv program according to the following guidelines (Note that course schedules may require additional time to complete the degree):

 - Meet with the faculty advisor to discuss vocational goals, review the requirements for the new degree (see Sections 13 and 14), request advisor's signature on the REQUEST FOR TRANSFER OF MASTER'S DEGREE PROGRAMS form and a statement of endorsement to be included with the form. - Attach an updated Admissions essay explaining the change in vocational goals and direction. (minimum 1 page) - Meet with and secure the recommendation and signature of the Director of Admissions and Financial Aid.

-Updated references supporting the change of degree request may be required. (pastor, judicatory, etc.)
+Updated references supporting the change of degree request may be required. (pastor, judicatory, etc.) The completed and signed Request for Transfer of Master's Degree Programs must be submitted to the Admissions office, along with required documentation. - The prevailing administrative fee will be added to the student's seminary account.